Mediterranean Studies Association

 1. supplies necessary to carry out project objectives including books, subscriptions, software programs, exhibition materials, fine arts performance materials.

-2. clerical assistance with digitization or reproduction of materials that carry out program objectives.
+2. stipends for clerical assistance with digitization or reproduction of materials that carry out program objectives.

-3. student assistance for research that carries out program objectives.
+3. stipends for student assistance for research that carries out program objectives.

 4. honorarium fees for speakers, curators, performing or visual artists whose contributions to the project are necessary to fulfill its objectives.